 If a non-AP MLD is in the default mapping mode (see 35.3.7.2.2 (Default mapping mode)) or all TIDs are mapped to all enabled links, the bit position i of the Per-Link Traffic Indication Bitmap n subfield that corresponds to the link with the link ID equals to i on which a non-AP STA affiliated with the non-AP MLD is operating may be set to 1 to indicate to the non-AP MLD a link on which buffered BU(s) should be retrieved.

+[#19851]Note: In a Per-Link Traffic Indication Bitmap n subfield of a Multi-Link Traffic Indication element corresponding to a non-AP MLD in default mapping mode, all bits are set to 0 to indicate to the non-AP MLD that any of its affiliated STA(s) operating on enabled link(s) may be used to retrieve the BU(s).

 TGbe editor, please update the 13th paragraph in this subclause as shown below:

-When a non-AP MLD that is in the default mapping mode (see 35.3.7.2.2 (Default mapping mode)) detects that the bit corresponding to its AID is equal to 1 in the TIM element and the Multi-Link Traffic Indication element is not present in a Beacon frame or the Multi-Link Traffic Indication element is present in a Beacon frame but the Multi-Link Traffic Indication element does not include a Per-Link Traffic Indication Bitmap n subfield that corresponds to the non-AP MLD any non-AP STA affiliated with the non-AP MLD may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD that is in the default mapping mode (see 35.3.7.2.2 (Default mapping mode)) detects that the bit corresponding to its AID is equal to 1 in the TIM element and the Multi-Link Traffic Indication element is not present in a Beacon frame or the Multi-Link Traffic Indication element is present in a Beacon frame but the Multi-Link Traffic Indication element does not include a Per-Link Traffic Indication Bitmap n subfield that corresponds to the non-AP MLD [#19851]or the Multi-Link Traffic Indication element is present in a Beacon frame and Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap n subfield that corresponds to the non-AP MLD with all bits set to 0, any non-AP STA affiliated with the non-AP MLD may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.